Care that lets you focus on being a family

 Fully regulated elderly care at home

 There’s something special about a Helping Hands carer.
-We handpick each one because of their commitment and compassion before taking them through our award-winning training programme that goes into every bit of care advice and every one of our care plans.
+We handpick each of our carers because of their commitment and compassion before taking them through our award-winning training programme that goes into every bit of care advice and every one of our care plans.
 What’s more, because every single one of our carers are directly employed by us, we provide them ongoing support and extra training as needed.

 Unlike introductory care agencies, Helping Hands is fully regulated by the Care Quality Commission (CQC) and Care Inspectorate Wales (CIW), and we provide a fully managed service.
-By choosing Helping Hands, you don’t just have the personal assistance from your carer – you also have the full support of our registered local care managers and registered nurses, plus over two decades of specialist home care experience.
+By choosing Helping Hands, you don’t just have the personal assistance from your carer – you also have the full support of our registered local care managers, registered nurses and over two decades of specialist home care experience.

 Flexible home care